 Making high protein keto bread is my jam!
-If you haven’t tried my other recipes, have a look at my pea protein bread in a pan and the protein keto tortillas, or the bodybuilder chicken bread (no protein powder here – just chicken breast!)
+If you haven’t tried my other recipes, have a look at my skillet pea protein bread and the protein keto tortillas, or the bodybuilder chicken bread (no protein powder here – just chicken breast!)

 Protein sparing keto bread

 In each slice of this deliciously fluffy keto egg white bread you’ll get 10 grams of protein, ZERO net carbs, and ONLY 0.5 grams of fat!

 You might be wondering, why would I do a keto bread with so little fat in it.
 Well, this is because I eat high protein keto – Protein is my main focus, as I do bodybuilding.
 I eat fat to complete my calories, to feel satiated, and because it’s delicious.

 As such, I prefer to have less calories on the bread itself so I can to spend it on toppings.
 And, with enough protein in the bread, I can eat it post workout and not feel the need to compliment it with protein shakes.

 In fact, this egg white bread is so high protein that I can eat about 3 or 4 slices and call it a meal!

 It’s also a great bread if you are doing PSMF.
 It’s not zero fat per slice, but at 0.5 grams it’s also not bad, for the amount of flavor you’ll get!

 As you can see, up to now I haven’t used egg whites, egg white powder or even whey protein in none of my other keto bread recipes.
 I usually make keto bread out of pea protein, as it behaves more similarly to bread flour.